TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 Do you C the difference?

 Things become complicated when we further consider [lvalues and rvalues](https://www.internalpointers.com/post/understanding-meaning-lvalues-and-rvalues-c) (think: variables and temporaries).
-But that's out of scope for this post.

 {% details "Complicated Examples" %}